 Call for paper

-Downlaod template for abstract submissions here:
+Downlaod template for full paper submissions here:

 Cluster 2 of NECTAR (Network of European Communications and Transport Activities Research) focuses on policy and environment and is organizing a meeting in Molde (Norway) on the 11th and 12th of October 2018.

 Recent technology improvements and digitalization have had a profound impact on economies all-around the world.
 This will change how people interact with one another, how they work, how they travel and how they shop.
 Typical examples are driverless cars, home delivery by drones and productivity growth through robotization.
 Some of these technologies are still in their infancy, but other improvements can materialize in the near future.
 At the same time, there is a need to reduce Green House Gas (GHG) emissions and regional/local growth in motorized transport.

 Concentrating on digitalized services connected to groceries, in general, with a specific focus on food as a subset, is relevant and important.
 In fact, a more transport efficient distribution of groceries to the final consumer has a significant potential for reducing the carbon footprint.
 Research shows that online grocery stores can reduce up to 50% of GHG emissions grocery deliveries produce.
 While such estimates are perhaps optimistic and contested by other research, the issue is important and worth investigating given its potential for GHG emission reductions.